avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-25-5-Configure your device and run Install Script.md

 3. Check the confirmation printout of your credentials and hit "y" to continue.
 4. A browser window will open to request a **Refresh token** for your device - this is what allows your device to access the AVS in the cloud by authenticating with **Login with Amazon** (LWA).
 If you shipped a million Alexa-enabled products to your customers, each device could use the same ProductID, ClientID, and Client Secret - but each individual device would require its own unique **Refresh Token**.
 Input your credentials and log in - you should automatically generate the refresh token.
 You can close the browser window after this step.
 ![](assets/TokenSuccess.png)
+5. If your refresh token isn't successfully delivered, you can try opening a 2nd browser window and manually go to http://localhost:3000.
+Also be sure to double-check your ProductID was entered correctly (no spaces).

 {:.verify}
 ### Checkpoint 5